This year’s 16 films were selected from 841 submissions. Each is a world premiere.

 Debbie Peagler is a survivor of brutal domestic violence incarcerated for her connection to the murder of her abuser.
 Two decades later a pair of rookie land-use attorneys cut their teeth on her case, attracting global attention to the troubled intersection of domestic violence and criminal justice.

-Troubadours and Page One: Inside The New York Times
+Page One: Inside The New York Times and We Were Here

 (Country: US; Year: 2010; Director: Susan Saladoff; Stars: John Grisham, Al Franken, Joanne Doroshow), Official Site